-The USB4 header supports USB 2.0 specification function, please use the special USB cable design for USB 2.0 specifications.
-Otherwise, it may cause not stable or signal error situation.
+The USB3 & USB4 headers supports USB 2.0 specification function, please use the special USB cable design for USB 2.0 specifications.
+Otherwise, it may cause an unstable or signal error situation.

 (6).
-IEEE1 Header: IEEE 1394 Header (For AT7 Full Version Only)
+IEEE1 Header: IEEE 1394 Header

 This header is reserved for connection to the ABIT Media XP product (Optional).
 The Media XP can provide the total solution for the front panel connections.
-It provided a various function, like a: SD/MS/CF card reader, USB 2.0/IEEE 1394 connectors, S/PDIF-Out connector and MIC/Earphone connectors.
+It provided a various function, like a: SD/MS/CF card reader, USB 2.0/IEEE 1394a connectors, S/P DIF-Out connector and MIC/Earphone connectors.
 They all designed on one 5.25" diskette size panel, can fit on the chasses front panel 5.25" diskette slot.

-For detailed information of ABIT Media XP, please see its user's manual.
+For detailed information of ABIT Media XP/Media XP Pro, please see its user's manual.

 You don't need to install any additional drivers for IEEE 1394 devices.
 The newest operation system will fully support this feature.
-For example: Windows[®] 2000, Windows[®] XP, etc.
+For example: Windows® 2000, Windows® XP, etc.